General Anthropology Major

 All students majoring in Anthropology to submit an essay of substantial length and scholarly depth.
 Such a paper will usually be written during the course of ANTH BC3871 Senior Thesis Seminar: Problems in Anthropological Research–ANTH BC3872 Senior Thesis Seminar: Problems in Anthropological Research).

-Double and Joint Majors
+Double and Combined Majors

-Students doing a double or joint major in Anthropology and another subject are required to register for at least one semester of ANTH BC3871 Senior Thesis Seminar: Problems in Anthropological Research– ANTH BC3872 Senior Thesis Seminar: Problems in Anthropological Research.
+Students doing a double or combined major in Anthropology and another subject are required to register for at least one semester of ANTH BC3871 Senior Thesis Seminar: Problems in Anthropological Research– ANTH BC3872 Senior Thesis Seminar: Problems in Anthropological Research.